 SEO stands for search engine optimization and is the process of achieving a high rank in the SERPs organically.
-Organic means that no paid methods are used, such as Google AdWords.
+Organic means you do it without paid methods (like Google Ads).

-With content marketing, marketers will create content that is likely to rank well for a specific keyword, giving them a higher position and max exposure in the SERPs.
-They’ll also attempt to build a backlink profile with websites that have a high domain authority.
-In other words, marketers will try to get websites that Google trusts to link to their content – which will improve the domain authority (and SERP rankings) of their own website.
+With content marketing, you create content aimed at ranking well for a specific keyword, giving them a higher position and max exposure in the SERPs.
+You can also attempt to build a backlink profile with websites that have a high domain authority.
+In other words, try to get websites that Google trusts to link to your content – which will improve domain authority (and SERP rankings).

 Let’s be honest: It takes a lot of time, dedication, and expertise to climb to the top of the SERPs through organic SEO.
-However, the results can be well worth the struggle.
+However, the results are well worth the struggle.

-Well, on the first page of Google alone, the first five organic results account for 67.60 percent of the clicks, while the results from 6 to 10 account for only 3.73 percent.
+On the first page of Google alone, the first five organic results account for more than 67 percent of page one clicks, while the results from 6 to 10 account for under 4 percent.

 What is SEM?

-SEM stands for search engine marketing and is the process of acquiring traffic from search engines through the use of paid listings and advertisements.
-One of the most common SEM channels is Google AdWords.
+SEM stands for search engine marketing and is the process of acquiring traffic from search engines through paid listings and advertisements.
+One of the most common SEM channels is Google Ads (formerly known as AdWords).
 These paid listings appear on Google above and below organic search results, as well as in the sidebar.

-Each paid listing is driven by targeted keywords, and marketers are usually charged for each click they receive on each of their ads — hence the name, pay-per-click, or PPC.
+Each paid listing is driven by targeted keywords, and you’re usually charged for each click on each ad — hence the name pay-per-click, or PPC.